Intermediate15 min readIndustrial Manufacturing

 Schneider Electric Data Types Example for Motor Control

 Complete working example demonstrating Data Types implementation for Motor Control using Schneider Electric EcoStruxure Machine Expert.
-This code has been tested on Modicon M580 hardware.
+Follows Schneider Electric naming conventions.
+Tested on Modicon M580 hardware.

 // Schneider Electric EcoStruxure Machine Expert - Motor Control Control